IorioD/MTD-manager-console/How_to_kubernetes.md

 From now on, you’ll have a cluster with 3 cloud-nodes and 1 edge-node with the kubesphere console installed on the master node (if you need more than one edge, repeat steps 2 and 3).

 ## 5. Cloud-app-db setup
-(To be installed on one or more worker)
+To be installed on one or more worker.
+From now on, every installation process must be executed on the master node via the kubesphere console.
 1. Create new workload (`application workloads ->workloads`) cloud-app-db:
 	- Basic info:
 	- Name: `cloud-app-db`